An ugly little word to hear if you were hoping for a yes.

 - Term Life Insurance – provides a benefit in the event of the death of the insured for a specified term (i.e. 10 – 30 years).

 - Many opt for term because it’s affordable compared to whole life and provides a benefit when your family would need it most.

 - Whole Life Insurance – provides a benefit on the death of the insured and accumulates a cash value.

 - Although more expensive, whole life is guaranteed to pay the benefit (as long as you keep up on your premiums) and loans can be secured from the cash value.

-Second, there are different versions of life insurance to consider.
+Second, there are different versions of life insurance policy to consider.
 After you’ve been declined life insurance, consider or reconsider:

 - Traditional Life Insurance – first and foremost, it’s important to evaluate whether or not it’s possible for you to qualify for traditional, fully-underwritten (or Simplified Issue, the no exam equivalent) life insurance.
 Think of this as a best-case scenario: